locationtech/geomesa/docs/user/spark/sparksql.rst

 2) If two data sets are partitioned by the same scheme, resulting in the same partition envelopes for both relations, then spatial joins can use the partition envelope as a key in the join.
 This dramatically reduces the number of comparisons required to complete the join.

+Additional data frame options allow for greater control over how partitions are created.
+For strategies that require a sample of the data (WEIGHTED and RTREE), ``sampleSize`` and ``thresholdMultiplier`` can be used to control how much of the underlying data is used in the decision process and how many items to allow in an RTree envelope.

+Other useful options are as follows:

+  ``option("partitions", "n")`` - Specifies the number of partitions that the underlying RDDs will be (overrides default parallelism)

+  ``option("bounds", "POLYGON in WellKnownText")`` - Limits the bounds of the grid that ``WEIGHTED`` and ``EQUAL`` strategies use.
+  All data that do not lie in these bounds will be placed in a separate partition

+  ``option("cover", "true")`` - Since only the EQUAL and EARTH partition strategies can guarantee that partition envelopes will be identical across relations, data frames with this option set will force the partitioning scheme of data frames that they are joined with to match its own.